Vahe1994/AQLM/README.md

 This repository is currently designed to work with models of `LLaMA`, `Mistral` and `Mixtral` families.
 The models reported below use **full model fine-tuning** as described in appendix A, with cross-entropy objective with teacher logits.

-We provide a number of prequantized models:
+We provide a number of prequantized AQLM models without PV-Tuning (scroll down for PV-Tuned models):

 | Model      | AQLM scheme | WikiText-2 PPL | MMLU (5-shot) FP16→AQLM | Model size, Gb | Hub link                                                                 |
 |------------|-------------|----------------|---------------|----------------|--------------------------------------------------------------------------|